Emergence of Unique Steady Edge States in Trapped Ultracold Atom Systems: Numerical Results

 Figs. (\ref{fig:numexpvalvaryingN1N33node}) and (\ref{fig:numexpvalvaryingN1N34node}) demonstrates a crossover effect, akin to a phase transition, in this trapped ultracold atom open quantum system, with respect to the emergence of the edge steady states.
 In particular, the figures show that as $n_{L+1}\rightarrow N$, with $n_{L+1}>>n_1$, the steady state for this trapped ultracold atom open quantum system transitions from the left edge state to the right edge state.
 To investigate this crossover effect further, we consider the case for which $n_3$ is held fixed, while $n_1$ and $n_2$ vary, with $n_3$ having a value close to the total number $N$ of atoms in the ultracold atom gas.
 As shown in Fig. (\ref{fig:numexpvalvaryingN1N33node}), even if $n_3\approx N$, the steady state that emerges as this trapped ultracold atom open quantum system evolves over time will depend on the value of $n_1$ and $n_2$.
 In particular, if $n_3>>n_1$, no crossover effect occurs, since $n_3 (t)\rightarrow N, n_1(t),n_2 (t)\rightarrow 0$ as $t\rightarrow\infty$, so that the right edge state emerges as the steady state of this system, with most of the ultracold atoms already trapped in the right edge of the array.
 However, as $n_1$ increases and $n_2$ simultaneously decreases, with $n_1$ moving closer in magnitude to $n_3$, the crossover effect emerges, with the left edge state emerging as the steady state for this trapped ultracold atom system.
-We note that these numerical results confirm the analytical results obtained in the previous section, which states that if $n_3 >> n_1$, then it is the right edge state that emerges as the steady state for this trapped ultracold atom system.
-However, it is to be noted that the exact value of $n_1$ for a given $n_3$ for which this condition is satisfied can only be determined by evolving the trapped ultracold atom open quantum system according to the master equation given by Eq. (\ref{steadystatetwonodetrappeducatomsys}), which in turn can only be solved numerically.

 Fig. (\ref{fig:numexpvalvaryingN1N24node}), on the other hand, demonstrates similar behavior for the case wherein we have seven harmonic potentials in the trapping array, with both $n_3$ and $n_4$ held fixed while $n_1$ and $n_2$ vary.
 For this case, we see that compared to the trapped ultracold atom system with five harmonic potentials in the trapping array, a smaller value of $n_1$ is sufficient to ensure a crossover from the right edge to the left edge state for the steady state of the system.
 This signifies that the number of harmonic potentials $2L+1$ in the trapping array will also determine the smallest possible value of $n_1$ that will result in the emergence of the crossover effect from the right edge state to the left edge state for the steady state of the trapped ultracold atom open quantum system.
 More importantly, this result indicates that left edge states are favored as the steady state for this trapped ultracold atom open quantum system, given that the magnitude of the critical value of $n_1$ that ensures the emergence of the crossover from the right edge to the left edge state for the system's steady state decreases as $2L+1$ increases.